Chelsea transfers: Dortmund confirm Pulisic to join Blues in £58m deal | Goal.com

 Indeed, the 20-year-old has featured only four times from the beginning of matches in the league, with his last start coming on September 29.

-And with the player unable to agree new terms with the club, BVB were content to allow him to leave.
+With the player unable to agree new terms with the club and a deal that expired in 2020, BVB were content to allow him to leave.

 "It was always Christian's dream to play in the Premier League.
 That certainly has to do with his American background, and as a result we were unable to extend his contract," BVB sporting director Michael Zorc told the club's official website.